lbo462/course-notes/arm/arm.md

 Ok, so where does the out gateway sends your precious message ?

 It is sent to the operator of your recipient.
-To be more precise, it's sent to the out gateway of its operator, then to the CNC and then to a base station that will notify your recipient.
+To be more precise, it's sent to the out gateway of its operator, then to the service gateway and then to a base station that will notify your recipient.
 To say that in simple terms, it follows the same path but in reverse, in the recipient's operator network.

 > The circle is complete ✔️.